Nigel Tranter: Public life

 Tranter was involved in many activities outside his writing.
 From the 1940s onwards he delivered lectures to private groups and organisations, and, as his writing career developed, he undertook many speaking engagements, including some tours to the USA.
 He was also invited to join—or was instrumental in setting up—many committees and community groups, in fields as diverse as Scottish Highlands roads and settlement, wild fowling and Athelstaneford's Flag Fund.

 His notable involvements include: the original Scottish Convention, a cross-party pressure group established during the 1940s to encourage devolution (Edinburgh chairman); National Covenant Association; National Forth Road Bridge Committee; Saltire Society (honorary president).

 Following the publication of The Fortified House in Scotland, Tranter was regularly asked for advice on the restoration of many tower houses and castles.
 He was closely involved in the restoration of over 60 castles, such as Fa'side Castle and Menstrie Castle.

 Death

-He died on 9 January 2000, aged 90, after contracting flu, in Gullane, where his funeral and burial took place.
+Tranter died on 9 January 2000, aged 90, after contracting flu, in Gullane, where his funeral and burial took place.

 A final eight novels were published after Tranter's death, the last book Hope Endures appearing in 2005.
 According to his daughter these "were all finished at the time of his death, as he always kept ahead in his writing".